lumeland/lume.land/docs/core/merged-keys.md

 </lume-code>

-In this example, we are indicating to Lume that the variable `site` must be merged using the `object` mode.
+In this example, we are indicating that the variable `site` must be merged using the `object` mode.
 Now, the result of the variable `site` is an object including the properties of the parent variable and only overrides the properties with the same name.
 So the result will be something like this:

 ```yml
 site: